KarsonB43/Sn0wN0tes/README.md

 Newest Release:
 - July 13, 2023
-- Added bold and italic font styles
+- Added bold and italic font styles _(to style text, it must first be selected, then press the corresponding button)_